mbabynames search ✿

 Undine Emily

-"noble and strong" (Undine) meets "rival, industrious" (Emily).
+"of the waves" (Undine) meets "rival, industrious" (Emily).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Emily (3 syllables) builds on the shorter Undine, giving the name forward momentum.

 Undine Penelope